Skip to Main Content Go to Sitemap

 Biography

-Dr. Shaun Morris is a clinician-scientist in the Division of Infectious Diseases at The Hospital for Sick Children (SickKids) and Scientist and Principal Investigator in the Child Health Evaluative Sciences program at SickKids Research Institute and Centre for Global Child Health.
+Dr. Shaun Morris is a Clinician-Scientist in the Division of Infectious Diseases at The Hospital for Sick Children (SickKids), Senior Scientist and Principal Investigator in the Child Health Evaluative Sciences program at SickKids Research Institute and Centre for Global Child Health.
 Dr. Morris is an Associate Professor of Paediatrics at the University of Toronto, and is cross appointed to Clinical Public Health at the Dalla Lana School of Public Health.
 He completed his medical degree at Queen's University, Kingston, ON, and his Master's in Public Health at Johns Hopkins University, Baltimore, MD.
 Dr. Morris completed his clinical training in paediatrics and infectious diseases here at SickKids and further training in tropical medicine through the Gorgas Memorial Course at the Instituto de Medicina Tropical Alexander von Humboldt, Universidad Peruana Cayetano Heredia, Lima, Peru.
-Dr. Morris holds the SickKids Mining4Life Chair in Global Child Health.
+Dr. Morris is the Co-Director of the Centre for Global Child Health and holds the SickKids Mining4Life Chair in Global Child Health.

 Research